The Culturium

 Adjei Agyei-Baah—Twi

-Adjei is a lecturer, translator, editor and a PhD student at the University of Waikato, New Zealand.
-He is the co-founder of Africa Haiku Network, Poetry Foundation Ghana and the Mamba Journal, Africa’s first international haiku journal.
+Adjei was a lecturer, translator, editor and a PhD student at the University of Waikato, New Zealand.
+He was the co-founder of Africa Haiku Network, Poetry Foundation Ghana and the Mamba Journal, Africa’s first international haiku journal.
 His poems have graced anthologies around the world.

 Jenny Farrell—German